zxoo11/BUY-the-way-/README.md

 # shopping-app
-im just making a shopping website, search what u want and itll take u to all the possible websites its just the beta version of the actual app im still working on! 😁
+im just making a shopping website, search what u want and itll take u to all the possible websites.... its just the beta version of the actual app im still working on! 😁